Alachua County high school teacher María Eugenia Zelaya believes there is something new to learn every day.

 Contact Valentina at firstname.lastname@example.org.
 Follow her on Twitter @valesrc.

-Valentina Sandoval is a third-year journalism major and the Race and Equity/East Gainesville reporter for the Enterprise Desk.
-She has also worked writing and translating stories in Spanish for el Caimán.
+Valentina Sandoval is a third-year journalism major and the Spring 2024 Enterprise Editor.
 Whenever she's not writing, she's expanding her Animal Crossing island, making Spotify playlists or convincing someone to follow her dog on Instagram.